|

 What do you think?

-Have you got/bought Paramo Cascada Waterproof Jackets?
+Have you got a Paramo Cascada Waterproof Jacket?

 We would love to hear what you thought of it - good, bad or indifferent.
-Perhaps you simply disagree with our verdict - or feel we've neglected an important feature.
+Perhaps you simply disagree with the verdict above - or feel an important feature has been negelected.

 • I got one of these (and the matching trousers) issued by my work, and was really chuffed as I know it's meant to be excellent gear, and certainly isn’t cheap.
 My first test of it in anger (while it was still new and 'beading') was going up Mt Snowdon in heavy, heavy rain, and strong wind.
 And it completely failed.